hazelcast/hazelcast-jet-demos/README.md

 # jet-demos
-Demonstration applications using Hazelcast Jet
+These are Demonstration applications using Hazelcast Jet.
+Each is a full application and demonstrates how you can use Jet to solve real real-world problems.

+For smaller, feature specific samples see https://github.com/hazelcast/hazelcast-jet-code-samples

 Application List: